mstolet/Harvest-Data-Analysis/README.md

     3) People work less hours in december.

 # Method
 A t-test is the mainly type of inferential statistic used in this project.
-This is a test for the null hypothesis that the expected value (mean) of a sample of independent observations is equal to the given population mean, popmean.
+This is a test for the null hypothesis that the expected value (mean) of a sample of independent observations is equal to the given population mean.
 Just what is needed to complete almost all the tasks.
 Therefore, was the method chosen to do so.

 Another type of inferential statistic present in this analysis is the correlation method, which is usefull when the goal is assessing a possible two-way linear association between two continuous variables.
 For that reason, it was also chosen to be a part of this project.